We know what you're thinking! Another spline standard...

 Doubt it.
 Our spline has land at the bottom where the adapter/chainring mounts, which takes the torsional stress off of the threads.
 Also, spline has 3 small lobes that allow for massive thread surface area.
 That combined with a thick retainer ring means that you can tighten it down so that it is absolutely rock solid.

 How is the clearance?

-Q-factor is 158mm while still allowing about a quarter inch more ankle clearance than a popular titanium tubular crank on the market.
+The lower Q-factor allows about a quarter inch more ankle clearance than a popular titanium tubular crank on the market.
 This while having more chainring clearance as well!